 - U.S. District Court for the District of Massachusetts

-Michael has represented clients involved in mixed-use projects, retail, hotels, multifamily housing, hospitals, senior housing, and marinas.
-He has particular experience in economic development projects and represents buyers and sellers of contaminated properties (brownfields).
+Michael has represented clients involved in mixed-use projects, transit-oriented development, retail, hotels, multifamily housing, hospitals, senior housing, and marinas.
+He has particular experience in economic development projects.